 If the deceased person had a will, probate court will formally recognize a person named as executor, giving them legal authority to transfer property according to the decedent’s wishes.
 If no written will exists, the probate court will decide who will receive the estate’s assets and will appoint a personal representative to oversee the distribution.
 If assets are titled solely in the deceased person’s name and do not include a stipulation for automatic succession of ownership in the event of death, those assets will go through the probate process.

 However, with some planning, you can keep an estate out of probate in Maryland.
 Proceeds from insurance policies, checking accounts, and retirement accounts will generally pass directly to named beneficiaries without going through probate, as will property held as “payable on death,” and assets held in a revocable or irrevocable trust named under the trust document.
 Property held as joint tenants with right to survivorship or as Tenants by the Entireties will pass to the surviving joint owner without going through probate.

 Proper estate planning can help ensure that your will is recognized by a probate court, allowing surviving family members to avoid the costs and inconvenience associated with the probate process.

 Contact an Experienced Maryland Probate Law Firm

 Although you might think your estate is very small and simple, you need to hire an estate attorney to help you avoid the complicated probate process in Maryland.
-Contact Atkinson Law online or call 410-882-9595 (Baltimore office) or 443-384-0013 (Bel Air Office) to schedule your free initial consultation and speak with a competent probate lawyer about how to safeguard your estate today.
+Contact Atkinson Law online or call 410-882-9595 (Baltimore office) or 443-384-0013 (Bel Air Office) to schedule your initial consultation and speak with a competent probate lawyer about how to safeguard your estate today.